rwtaggart/rwtaggart.github.io/_posts/2025-12-30-finding-our-way.md

 category: business
 ---

 As we ring in the new year, I can’t help but notice the undercurrent of tender excitement floating in the air.
 We remember the fun of past celebrations with family and friends, as we replay the highlights from a whole year gone by.
-In the final days leading up to this moment, while wrapping up the end of a trip around the sun and await the beginning of the next one, we can take a brief respite of recovery from the hectic magic lingering after the holiday season.
+In the final days leading up to this moment, while wrapping up the end of a trip around the sun and awaiting the beginning of the next one, we can take a brief respite of recovery from the hectic magic lingering after the holiday season.

 Now is the perfect time for personal reflection.
 It is a time for us to extend our time horizon, imagine what the future holds for us, and determine how to shape that vision into reality.
 It is a time for hope by setting a clear goal, determining the path to get there, and acquiring the agency to achieve it<sup>1</sup>.

 When you’re ready, as yourself these questions:

 1. **How do I define success?**
     _What does it look like?
-How would I feel?
+How would it feel?
 How will I know if I achieve it?_

 1. **What do I need to learn in order to get there?**
    _What’s the next step I need to take?_